maurodch/mbqd-website/content/publication/franz-2022-b/index.md

 ---
-abstract: 'A major goal toward understanding far-from-equilibrium dynamics of quantum many-body systems consists in finding indications of universality in the sense that the dynamics no longer depends on microscopic details of the system.
-We realize a large range of many-body spin systems on a Rydberg atom quantum simulator by choosing appropriate Rydberg state combinations.
-We use this platform to compare the magnetization relaxation dynamics of disordered Heisenberg XX-, XXZ- and Ising Hamiltonians in a scalable fashion.
-After appropriate rescaling of evolution time, the dynamics collapse onto a single curve.
-We find that the observed universal behavior is captured by theoretical models that only consider local pairs of spins.
-Associated to each pair is a local quasi-conserved quantity, allowing us to describe the early time dynamics of the system in terms of an integrable model similar to systems featuring prethermalization.
-Since the dynamics of pairs are independent of the type of Hamiltonian up to a scaling factor, this integrable model explains the observed universal relaxation dynamics of disordered Heisenberg quantum spin systems. '
+abstract: 'An important step towards a comprehensive understanding of far-from-equilibrium dynamics of quantum many-body systems is the identification of unifying features that are independent of microscopic details of the system.
+We experimentally observe such robust features in the magnetization relaxation dynamics of disordered Heisenberg XX, XXZ, and Ising Hamiltonians.
+We realize these Heisenberg spin models with tunable anisotropy parameter and power-law interactions in an ensemble of Rydberg atoms by encoding the spin in suitable Rydberg state combinations.
+We consistently observe stretched-exponential relaxation of magnetization for all considered spin models, collapsing onto a single curve after appropriate rescaling of time.
+This robust short-time relaxation behavior is explained by a perturbative treatment that exploits the strong disorder in pairwise couplings, which leads to a description in terms of approximately independent pairs of spins.
+In numerical simulations of small systems, we show that these pairs of spins constitute approximate local integrals of motion, which remain at least partially conserved on a timescale exceeding the duration of the relaxation dynamics of the magnetization.
+Published by the American Physical Society                   2024'
 authors:
-  - 'Titus Franz'
+  - 'T. Franz'
-  - 'Sebastian Geier'
+  - 'S. Geier'
-  - 'Clément Hainaut'
+  - 'C. Hainaut'
-  - 'Nithiwadee Thaicharoen'
   - braemer
+  - 'N. Thaicharoen'
+  - 'M. Hornung'
+  - 'E. Braun'
   - gaerttner
-  - 'Gerhard Zürn'
+  - 'G. Zürn'
-  - 'Matthias Weidemüller'
+  - 'M. Weidemüller'
-date: 2022-09-01
+date: 2024-08-01
-doi: 10.48550/arXiv.2209.08080
+doi: 10.1103/PhysRevResearch.6.033131
 projects:
   - disorder
-publication: 'ArXiv 2209.08080'
+publication: 'Physical Review Research **6**, 033131'
 publication_types:
   - 2
-title: 'Observation of universal relaxation dynamics in disordered quantum spin systems'
+title: 'Observation of Anisotropy-Independent Magnetization Dynamics in Spatially Disordered {{Heisenberg}} Spin Systems'
 ---